caigoshinobi/whisper.io/README.md

         - audiofile.mp3 (Audio files can be in M4A, MP3, OGG, or WAV format)
 ```

-Please note that, for this second options, the cover images should be named following the specified format (c-1.jpg, c-2.jpg, etc.).
-Additionally, the audio files can be in M4A, MP3, OGG, or WAV format.

 After completing the above steps, we need to start the app and click the ⚙️**SYNC** button.
 Whisper.io will automatically populate the audiobook.json file with the information found inside the audiobooks folders.

 ## License